JamJar00/loggrep/README.md

 - Support matching on multiple fields?
 (You can always just pipe loggrep into loggrep to do this...)
 - Tests, always tests
 - Support custom log formats from config file
-- Make output of -I a bit clearer (particularly the regex)